-The Board seeks proposals from Eligible Providers to provide Access to Broadband to Unserved Locations and Underserved Locations included in a Universal Service Plan.
+The Board seeks proposals from Eligible Providers to provision broadband Internet service to each Unserved and Underserved Location included in a Universal Service Plan.
 The Board has identified each Unserved and Underserved Location by street address and its E-911 site ID number.
 These locations are shown at (link to new broadband planning map).

-The Applicant will be required to take whatever steps are necessary to provide Access to Broadband to serve these locations proposed as part of the RFP with broadband Internet access at speeds of at least 100/100Mbps.
-The Applicant will be required to complete construction and offer service to those locations within Twenty-Four Months (24) of approval of the Application or other timeframe specifically enumerated in the RFP, absent force majeure.
+The Applicant will be required to take whatever steps are necessary, including constructing, laying conduit, leasing, or purchasing facilities, to serve these locations with broadband Internet access at speeds of at least 100/100Mbps.
+Applicants will be required to complete construction and offer service to those locations prior within Twenty-Four Months (24) of approval of the Application.

-The Applicant is committing to provide Access to Broadband to all Unserved Locations and Underserved Locations that currently receive electric service in the network area it proposes to build in the RFP application as part of its overall Universal Service Plan for a Communications Union District or a non-CUD town that is eligible for funds under Act 71.
+Applicants are committing to serving all unserved and underserved addresses that currently receive electric service in the network area they propose to build as part of their overall Universal Service Plan for a Communications Union District or a non-CUD town that is eligible for funds under ACT 71."